jaames/iro.js/README.md

 ### Quick Start

-To set up a color picker, first we need to make a HTML element act as a container for it:
+To set up a color picker, first we need to make a HTML element to act as a container for it:

 ```html
 <div id="example">